latestchatty/latest-chatty-ios/README.md

 iOS 7 Conversion Fork
 To be merged back to squeegy's master repo once completed.

+3.4.14
+====
+- Tap status bar in Thread view to scroll replies table to the top
+- Scroll indicators lightened so that scroll position is easier to see on the dark backgrounds

 3.4.13
 ====
 - Thread separator toolbar buttons positioned evenly across bar when mod tools are on or off